Planetary Personhood — A Universal Declaration of Martian Rights

-Planetary Personhood is an interplanetary campaign pursuing radical space decolonization.
-The project proposes independent personhood for the entire planet Mars, and considers the possibility of solidarity with the entities already there — the stones!
-Can we be kind to a planet, even without “life”?
+Planetary Personhood is an interplanetary campaign pursuing radical space decolonization, to explore ways of not destroying yet another planet.
+The project proposes independent legal personhood for the entire planet Mars, and considers the possibility of solidarity with the entities already there—the stones!
+Can we be kind to a planet even without “life”?

 Nonhuman Nonsense is a research-driven design and art studio creating near-future fabulations and experiments somewhere between utopia and dystopia.
 They seek to transmute our relationship to the non-human, by embracing the contradictory and the paradoxical — telling stories that open the public imaginary to futures that currently seem impossible.